From Sea to Shining Sea

 “I really needed this for personal, post-war healing and to honor my friends that I lost in my deployment to Iraq,” she said.
 “They gave up everything that they had, and so will I.”

-Lee is cycling on a pre-set route through the Adventure Cycling Association called the Western Express.
-It's a slightly less-traveled route with many back roads and nearly 90 miles between towns.
+Lee cycled on a pre-set route through the Adventure Cycling Association called the Western Express.
+It’s a slightly less-traveled route with many back roads and nearly 90 miles between towns.

 “I wanted to make this as challenging as possible,” she said.

-Lee is giving herself three months to complete her journey.
-Once she's done, she doesn't plan on stopping her commitment to helping fellow veterans.
+Now that Lee is done, she doesn’t plan on stopping her commitment to helping fellow veterans.

 “I’m real adamant about making a real difference for my fellow veterans going forward, being a part of the solution,” she said.

-She plans on starting a veteran outreach program in Nashville that will offer camping, fishing, hiking and cycling outings.
+She is in the process of creating a veteran outreach program in Nashville that will offer camping, fishing, hiking and cycling outings.